-We have approximately 70 kilometres of on-road cycleways and dedicated shared paths.
+We have approximately 70km of on-road cycleways and dedicated shared paths.
 Download the Darwin Region Cycling and Walking Map to view the network of cycleways and paths.
-While all bike paths and footpaths in the Northern Territory are considered ‘shared paths’ (permitting use by pedestrians and cyclists), it is important to remember that pedestrians have right of way.

-Please note cycling is not permitted in The Mall.
+Please note cycling is not permitted in The Smith Street Mall.

 Cyclists must wear a properly fitted and fastened helmet when riding a bicycle on a road or road-related area.
 Wearing a helmet is not compulsory for riders over 17 years of age when riding on a path or public place that is separated from the road.
 However, it is recommended that cyclists wear a helmet at all times.

 Share the Path